ossf/fuzz-introspector/frontends/java/README.md

 Sample application for testing
 -----------------------------------------
-In fuzz-introspector/tests/java directory, there are 5 sample testcases.
+In fuzz-introspector/tests/java directory, there are 7 sample testcases.
 Each of them contains a sample java application and a build script.

-Just go into one of the testcases directories (test1 to test5) and execute the build script, it will automatically generate a jar file for testing in the same directory
+Just go into one of the testcases directories (test1 to test7) and execute the build script, it will automatically generate a jar file (2 jar files for test7) for testing in the same directory

 You could also run build all script at fuzz-introspector/tests/java directory and it will automatically build all the testcases and store all resulting jar in the test-jar directory.